diskoverdata/diskover-community/README.md

 <h4>*** To get access to download diskover, please email <a href="mailto:info@diskoverspace.com">info@diskoverspace.com</a> ***</h4>

+<h4>If you are a business and would like to inquire about diskover enterprise, please visit <a href="https://diskoverspace.com">https://diskoverspace.com</a> to learn more and to contact us.</h4>

 <br>
 <blockquote><h3><q>This is the first tool I've found that can index 7m files/2m directories in under 20 min</q></h3> -- linuxserver.io community member</blockquote>
 <br>